ahmohbati/SecOn/NTP.md

 ### Overview
-Ubuntu configures its NTP service to pull time updates from the NTP Pool Project.
+Ubuntu configures its NTP service to pull time updates from the NTP Pool Project and from ntp.ubuntu.com.
 From `/etc/ntp.conf`:

 ```
 # Use servers from the NTP Pool Project.
 Approved by Ubuntu Technical Board